aws-samples/eb-tomcat-snakes/src/.ebextensions/inactive/https.md

 ```
     aws:elb:policies:backendencryption:
       PublicKeyPolicyNames: backendkey
       InstancePorts: 443
 ```
 ## Terminate at the instance (single instance environments)
 In a single instance environment, you need a public certificate and private key for your instance.
 The downside to this method is that your instance is directly exposed to the Internet, you cannot use a free certificate from ACM, and your environment cannot scale or use rolling updates.
 Use this method for testing and development.

 ### To enable single instance HTTPS
+1. Copy `https-instance.config` and `https-instance-single.config` into `src/.ebextensions` and move `http-healthcheckurl.config` into `src/.ebextensions/inactive`.
-1. Modify `https-instance.config` with your bucket name:
+2. Modify `https-instance.config` with your bucket name:

         AWS::CloudFormation::Authentication:
           S3Auth:
             type: "s3"
             buckets: ["elasticbeanstalk-#########-#############"]
-2. Modify `https-instance.config` with the URL of the private key:
+3. Modify `https-instance.config` with the URL of the private key:

         /etc/pki/tls/certs/server.key:
           mode: "000400"